loicdescotte/loicdescotte.github.io/_posts/2026-04-26-genetic-algorithm-scala3.md

  - Java2D
 ---

-# Evolving Platform Game Agents with a Genetic Algorithm in Scala 3

 ## Introduction

 This project explores the following idea: rather than manually programming a player agent's intelligence, we let it emerge through natural selection.